A More Dynamic U-Net in PyTorch

 We utilize the

-library to provide tons of state-of-the-art vision backbones.── BUT fastai
+timmlibrary to provide tons of state-of-the-art vision backbones.── BUT fastai

-can only use backbones intorchvision
+DynamicUnetcan only use backbones intorchvision. -

 It only depends on libraries

-with bilinear interpolation plus convolution, if you are working on segmentation task rather than generation ── that simple.── BUT fastai
+torchandtimm, readable code with type annotations, you can easily modify and customize those modules.
+For example, you can replace theUpsampleLayerwith bilinear interpolation plus convolution, if you are working on segmentation task rather than generation ── that simple.── BUT fastai

-is full of shitty code with non-descriptive short variable names and without any type annotation, it looks like it was wrote by some old-school C guy, his computer has little memory that even some variable names can blow it up.I tried to modify it, but gave up eventually ── I have to dive into this shitty library, and print all the motherfucking suspicious variables to know their meaning, it’s a pain in the ass.
+DynamicUnetis full of shitty code with non-descriptive short variable names and without any type annotation, it looks like it was wrote by some old-school C guy, his computer has little memory that even some variable names can blow it up.I tried to modify it, but gave up eventually ── I have to dive into this shitty library, and print all the motherfucking suspicious variables to know their meaning, it’s a pain in the ass.

 -